Trustees, Ambassadors and Advisory Group

 Dawn is the Senior Executive Officer for British Thoracic Oncology Group (BTOG) and before becoming a Trustee, provided Mesothelioma UK with operational management services.
 Her role with BTOG is to provide inspiring and innovative management and play a key role in the development of BTOG in collaboration with the Board of Trustees and Steering Committee and overall management of all BTOG projects and activities.
 Her earlier professional background included marketing, PA roles and VAT accountancy.
 Prior to BTOG, Dawn worked in Australia as a VAT Consultant

-We currently have four wonderful ambassadors covering different parts of the country in East Anglia, Norfolk, Manchester, Gloucester, London, Yorkshire and Wales.
+We currently have five wonderful ambassadors covering different parts of the country and providing expertise from different walks of life.
 They support the charity and give their time selflessly.

 The main part of their role is: